 POPULATION ABUNDANCE RESEARCH

 By using methods such as mark-recapture, we can estimate the population size of certain populations in Australian waters.
-Using our photo-identification data taken over many years in the field, an Honours project at CMST Curtin University is working to investigate the abundance of killer whales found in the Bremer Bay region, Western Australia.
+Using our photo-identification data taken over many years in the field, Honours student Emily Evans at CMST Curtin University is working to investigate the abundance of killer whales found in the Bremer Bay region, Western Australia.
+In 2017, Emily commenced an honours project under the Centre of Marine Science and Technology at Curtin University, supervised by Christine Erbe and Chandra Salgado-Kent.
+With the help of supervisors and Bec Wellard of Project ORCA, the team aim to quantify the first abundance estimate of killer whales in the Bremer Sub-Basin, Western Australia, using a non-invasive mark-recapture photo identification approach.